cristianoliveira/awesome4girls/README.md

   - [SheSharp](http://www.shesharp.org/) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/5c/Flag_of_Greece.svg/30px-Flag_of_Greece.svg.png" alt="Greece" width="30">

     A Greek community of people dedicated to promoting women's engagement with technology & science.
-Its main activities consist of free workshops, meet-ups open to anyone interested, as well as partnerships with other tech communities and local chapters of Thessaloniki.
+Its main activities consist of free workshops, meetups open to anyone interested, as well as partnerships with other tech communities and local chapters of Thessaloniki.

   - [SWE](http://societyofwomenengineers.swe.org/)